Associate of Applied Science in Occupational Therapy Assistant

-The Associate of Applied Science in Certified Occupational Therapy Assistant Program is offered by LCCC in partnership with the EHOVE Career Center.
+The Associate of Applied Science in Occupational Therapy Assistant Program is offered by LCCC in partnership with the EHOVE Career Center.
 Credits and your degree will be granted by Lorain Community College, but your Occupational Therapy Assistant classes will meet at the EHOVE Career Center in Milan Township, or in the field.

 As a Certified Occupational Therapy Assistant (COTA), you may work in schools, hospitals, rehabilitation centers, skilled nursing facilities, and outpatient programs.
 You’ll be part of a team of professionals and work under the guidance of an occupational therapist.

 The program offers an Associate Degree.
 Of course, you may choose to further your education beyond LCCC through our University Partnership or transfer programs.